-Lung cancer may not produce any noticeable symptoms in the early stages.
-In approximately 40 percent of people diagnosed with lung cancer, the diagnosis is made after the disease has advanced.
-In one third of those diagnosed, the cancer has reached stage 3.
-Read more to learn about lung cancer symptoms, what to watch and listen out for, and how early screening may help people at high risk for the disease.
+Lung cancer may not produce any noticeable symptoms in the early stages, and many people aren’t diagnosed until the disease has advanced.
+Read on to learn more about lung cancer symptoms, what to watch out and listen for, and how early screening may help people at high risk for the disease.

 Be on alert for a new cough that lingers.
-While a cough associated with a cold or respiratory infection will go away in a week or two, a persistent cough that lingers can be a possible sign of lung cancer.
-Don’t be tempted to dismiss a stubborn cough, whether it is dry or mucus-producing, as “just a cough.”
+A cough associated with a cold or respiratory infection will go away in a week or two, but a persistent cough that lingers can be a symptom of lung cancer.
+Don’t be tempted to dismiss a stubborn cough, whether it’s dry or produces mucus.
 See your doctor right away.
-He or she will listen to your lungs and may order an X-ray or other tests.
+They will listen to your lungs and may order an X-ray or other tests.

-Pay attention to any changes in a chronic cough, particularly if you are a smoker.
-If you are coughing more often, your cough has a deeper or hoarse sound, or you are coughing up blood or more mucus than usual, it’s time to make a doctor’s appointment.
+Pay attention to any changes in a chronic cough, particularly if you smoke.
+If you’re coughing more often, your cough is deeper or sounds hoarse, or you’re coughing up blood or an unusual amount of mucus, it’s time to make a doctor’s appointment.
 If a family member or friend experiences these changes, suggest that they visit their doctor.

-Lung cancer may produce pain in the chest, shoulder, or back area.
-This aching feeling may not be associated with coughing.
-Tell your doctor if you notice any type of chest pain, whether it is sharp, dull, constant, or comes and goes.
-You should also note whether it is confined to a specific area or is occurring throughout your chest.
-When lung cancer causes chest pain, the discomfort may result from enlarged lymph nodes or metastasis to the chest wall, pleura (lining around the lungs), or the ribs.
+Lung cancer may produce pain in the chest, shoulders, or back.
+An aching feeling may not be associated with coughing.
+Tell your doctor if you notice any type of chest pain, whether it’s sharp, dull, constant, or intermittent.
+You should also note whether it’s confined to a specific area or occurring throughout your chest.
+When lung cancer causes chest pain, the discomfort may result from enlarged lymph nodes or metastasis to the chest wall, the lining around the lungs, called pleura, or the ribs.

 If you hear a significant change in your voice, or if someone else points out that your voice sounds deeper, hoarse, or raspier, get checked out by your doctor.
-Hoarseness can be caused by a simple cold, but this symptom becomes worrisome when it hangs on for more than two weeks.
+Hoarseness can be caused by a simple cold, but this symptom may point to something more serious when it persists for more than two weeks.
 Hoarseness related to lung cancer can occur when the tumor affects the nerve that controls the larynx, or voice box.

 Headaches may be a sign that lung cancer has spread to the brain.
-However, not all headaches in people with lung cancer are associated with brain metastases.
-Sometimes, a lung tumor may create pressure on the superior vena cava, which is the large vein that moves blood from the upper body to the heart.
-This pressure can also trigger headaches.
+However, not all headaches are associated with brain metastases.
+Sometimes, a lung tumor may create pressure on the superior vena cava.
+This is the large vein that moves blood from the upper body to the heart.
+The pressure can also trigger headaches.

-Chest X-rays are not effective in detecting early-stage lung cancer.
-However, low-dose computed tomography (CT) scans have been shown to reduce lung cancer mortality by 20 percent, according to a 2011 study.
 In the study, 53,454 people at high risk for lung cancer were randomly assigned either a low-dose CT scan or an X-ray.
-The low-dose CT scans detected more lung cancer.
+The low-dose CT scans detected more instances of lung cancer.
 There were also significantly fewer deaths from the disease in the low-dose CT group.

-The study prompted the U.S. Preventive Services Task Force to issue a draft recommendation that people at high risk for lung cancer receive low-dose CT screening.
-The recommendation applies only to people who:
+The study prompted the U.S. Preventive Services Task Force to issue a draft recommendation that people at high risk for lung cancer receive low-dose CT screenings.
+The recommendation applies to people who:

-- have a 30-pack year or more history of smoking
+- have a 30 pack-year or more smoking history and currently smoke

 - have smoked within the past 15 years